gpaulissen/blog/_posts/2021-02-15-oracle-apex-how-to-build-3.md

 done **well**, so I use PL/SQL since that is just the best language to work with the Oracle database.
 I do not want to use JDBC/ODBC when I can use PL/SQL.
-And every other well designed database has some kind of language like PL/SQL so if you want to be independent why not write a language layer for each database having the same functionality.
+And every other well designed database has some kind of language like PL/SQL.
+So if you want to be independent why not write a language layer for each database having the same functionality.

 One more last thing.
 I have seen a lot of projects with Java developers